Callum-OP/Path-Finder/README.md

 # How to run
 To run it simply open main.exe

-To compile it again on Windows, assuming you have MSVC installed you can compile it in Powershell with: cl /EHsc /std:c++17 /I external/SFML-3.0.0/include main.cpp /link /LIBPATH:external/SFML-3.0.0/lib sfml-graphics.lib sfml-window.lib sfml-system.lib
+To compile it again on Windows within vscode, assuming you have MSVC installed you can compile it by pressing the play ▶️ button and selecting Run SFML App or by using Ctrl + Shift + B.

 # About the code
 A pathfinding algorithm using C++ and SFML.